 Ranging markets tools and indicators

-Some indicators are better suited to trading ranging markets – times when price moves across the chart, rather than forming an upwards or downwards trend.
+Some indicators are better suited to trading ranging markets – times when price moves across the chart, rather than forming an upward or downward trend.
+The example below displays a sell signal moving across the chart suggesting an overbought trend.

 Past performance is not an indication of future results